AndrewYRevell/implantRenders/index.md

 ---
 layout: default
 ---
 **_No identifying patient information is present.
-This webpage is intended to help view and navigate intracranial EEG implants in 3D space only._**
+This webpage is intended to help view intracranial EEG implants in 3D space only._**

 Made by Andrew Revell (Fifth-year MD/PhD student at Penn):